praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 };
 ```

-This will help us when we are customizing tailwind.
-Next add the following to `assets/css/main.css` to get the sweet tailwind css on our project.
+This will help while customizing tailwind.
+Next, add the following to `assets/css/main.css` to get the sweet tailwind css on your project.

 ```css
 @tailwind base;